maggieprice/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map can return a new array of elements and pass every element back to the callback. .forEach doesn’t return anything but it looks over a list of data and can pass back an item and index for use.

 2. What is the difference between a function and a method?

+Methods have a receiver attached to them so for example, they can receive objects whereas functions do not have receivers.
+They are invoked without them but you can pass arguments in.

 3. What is closure?

+A closer reaches outside of the scope created by the function to find relevant variables.

 4. Describe the four rules of the 'this' keyword.

+ 1. In the global scope, it represents the console object.
+ 2. It refers to the object before the dot that has called a function.
+ 3. You can use it to call the new object created by a constructor function.
+ 4. You can explicitly call objects when using the call and apply methods

 5. Why do we need super() in an extended class?

+.super() tells a parent’s constructor to be concerned with the child’s attributes.

 ## Project Set up